University certificate

 7.10.5.
 Postnatal Care and Assessment

 Module 8.
-Variations in Normal Delivery and the Onset of Labor.
+Variations of Normal Labor and Its Onset.
 Mother Carrier of Group B Streptococcus

 8.1.1.
 Concept